 NETWORK believes that access to affordable, safe housing is an essential human right.
 The Catholic Bishops have taken a strong stand on this issue: “The magnitude of our housing crisis requires a massive commitment of resources and energy [and yet] federal spending for affordable housing and community development has become very uncertain.”
 (USCCB, February, 2011).
 They go on to say that inadequate funding of affordable housing is devastating for poor families and vulnerable people.
 Cost of living increases deplete the value of dollars spent on affordable housing, so each passing year the federal government and its state and local partners face the difficult choice of serving fewer people or severely cutting back the total value of the benefit they receive.

-Thirty-eight million rental units make up approximately one-third of the households in the U.S. The federal government estimates that housing costs should take up no more than 30% of the household budget.
+The federal government estimates that housing costs should take up no more than 30% of the household budget.
 Yet, available and affordable rental units are out of reach for most low-income households.
-For those at the extremely low-income level, lack of affordable housing often leads to homelessness.
+According to HUD’s Worst Case Housing Needs 2011: Report to Congress, (released on August 16, 2013) the number of renters with worst-case housing needs grew to a record 8.48 million.
+There has been a 43% increase in worst-case housing needs since 2007.